How long did you wait for your very own “Save the Date” moment?

 Traditional & Orthodox Jewish Wedding Invitations

-Jewish weddings are filled with traditional Jewish symbols, phrases, and meaning.
+Jewish weddings are filled with traditional Jewish customs, symbols, and blessings.

-So it’s no surprise that most Jewish wedding invitation templates include many of them, and who so many Orthodox Jewish couples choose to include them in their invitation.
+It’s no wonder why Jewish wedding invitation templates follow the same path… and why so many Jewish couples – whether Orthodox, conservative, reform or even secular – choose to include them in their wedding invitation.

 We’re starting off with this unique & elegant invitation reciting King Solomon’s famous passage from Song of Songs: